Whiffer/SwiftUI-Core-Data-List/README.md

 =======================

+10/6/19 UPDATED: Simplified the NavigationLink bindings by using isActive and a local State var.

 This project is still a work in progress.
-Several more changes will be made in the near future.
+Several more changes may be made in the near future.